 Langland Pumping Station has an overflow, which in an emergency can discharge to a point just above mean low water.
 Natural Resources Wales has not associated the pumping station with any bathing water quality sample failures.
 Dŵr Cymru Welsh Water are intending to carry out routine maintenance work on the outfall in the near future.

-A project known as Event Duration Monitoring (EDM) is underway to install telemetry on Combined Sewer Overflows (CSOs) within 2km of a bathing water by 2020 so that Dŵr Cymru Welsh Water (DCWW) know when the CSOs are operating and can work to reduce spills.
-One CSO near Langland Bay is included in the project.
+A project known as Event Duration Monitoring (EDM) is underway to install telemetry on Combined Sewer Overflows (CSOs) by 2020 so that Dŵr Cymru Welsh Water (DCWW) know when the CSOs are operating and can work to reduce spills.

 Until 1999, Swansea's sewage was discharged directly to the sea from the Mumbles Headland, less than 1.5 kilometres away.
 In 1999, Swansea's sewage system was significantly upgraded, when a new Wastewater Treatment System was installed at Fabian Way.
 This resulted in a vast improvement to the water quality at Langland Bay.